Companies subject to NOx tax

 - Flares on offshore installations and facilities on land

-Companies that join the Environmental Agreement on NOx are entitled to a tax exemption from the tax of 21.17 NOK/kg NOx to the state from the date which the enterprise affiliate to the Environmental Agreement.
+Companies that join the Environmental Agreement on NOx are entitled to a tax exemption from the tax of 21.94 NOK per kg NOx to the state from the date that the enterprise affiliate to the Environmental Agreement.
 From the same date, the enterprise will have a payment obligation vis a vis the NOx Fund.
-The rates of payment to the NOx Fund are NOK 11 per kilo NOx for the offshore industry (emission connected to oil- and gas extraction after PDO is passed so that the field is in a taxable petroleum position) and NOK 4 for the other sectors (shipping, supply-vessels, fishing, aviation, district heating etc.).
+The rates of payment to the NOx Fund are NOK 12 per kilo NOx for the offshore industry (emission connected to oil and gas extraction) and NOK 6 for the other sectors (shipping, fishing, land-based industry, aviation, district heating etc.).

-Companies that wish to join have to fill out an online application form and upload a signed copy of the Participant Agreement as well as an authorisation or a statement documenting that the signatory has the authority to legally bind the enterprise (e.g. a company certificate).
-You can access the online application form through this link.
+Companies that would like to join the NOx Fund need to fill out an online application form and upload a signed copy of the Participant Agreement, as well as an authorisation or a statement documenting that the signatory has the authority to legally bind the enterprise (e.g. a company certificate).

 Participating objects i.e. ships, rigs etc.